1994 Commonwealth Games

 The 1994 Commonwealth Games (French: XV^{éme} Jeux du Commonwealth) were held in Victoria, British Columbia, Canada, between 18 and 28 August 1994.
-Ten types of sports were featured at the Victoria Games: athletics, aquatics, badminton, boxing, cycling, gymnastics, lawn bowls, shooting, weightlifting, and wrestling.
+It was the 15th Commonwealth Games.
 These were the fourth and most recent Commonwealth Games to be hosted by Canada, after Hamilton 1930, Vancouver 1954, and Edmonton 1978.

+The Games featured ten sports: athletics, aquatics (diving and swimming), badminton, boxing, cycling, gymnastics, lawn bowls, shooting, weightlifting and wrestling.
+Judo which had replaced wrestling in 1990 was dropped in favour of wrestling returning, the latter being dropped from the Games for the first time in 1990.

 Host selection

 Three bids for the 1994 Commonwealth Games were submitted.
 Victoria, New Delhi, and Cardiff were the bidding cities.
 On 15 September 1988, the Commonwealth Games Federation voted to award Victoria the 1994 Commonwealth Games.